eric-d-knowles/vscode-greene/doc.md

 6. **Launch a JupyterLab Server Within a Containerized Conda Environment**

-    This step launches your Conda environment inside a Singularity container and starts an JupyterLab server there.
-The command below mounts your writable overlay, activates the specified Conda environment inside the container, and starts a JupyterLab server.
+    This step launches your Conda environment inside a Singularity container and starts a JupyterLab server there.
+The command below mounts your writable overlay, activates the specified Conda environment inside the container, and starts the server.
 The Jupyter server acts as a bridge between VS Code and the remote Python kernel running inside the Singularity container.

     Update the configuration variables to reflect your own file paths and environment name, then paste and run the code in the compute node you were dropped into in the last step.